If Everything Is Automated, What Is Left for Humans?

 She's nine.
 She's already seeing AI write stories, create art, answer questions better than many adults.
 From her perspective, the question is entirely logical.

 I didn't have a good answer in the moment.
-But I've thought about it since, and here's what I've come to believe: human value isn't disappearing—it's relocating.
+But I've thought about it since, and here's what I've come to believe: human value isn't disappearing.
+It's relocating.
 And understanding where it's going might be the most important question of our time.

 Human hands creating something alongside robotic arms, representing human-AI collaboration